 Using Agorapulse, we can easily add and remove team members, clients, or other brands from our dashboard.
 The easy alert system shows you what you need to review and allows you to easily assign posts.

 You can assess your response metrics.
-How many replies did your team send and what was the average response time?
-This helps you to continually improve and strive for better social media customer support.
+How many replies did your team send, and what was the average response time?
+This helps you to continually improve social media customer support.

-Accessing one calendar avoids duplicating or missing posts because you can easily see at a glance what time your posts are scheduled to go out.
-You can edit them, too, or move them to different days.
+Accessing one calendar avoids duplicated or missing posts because you can easily see at a glance what time your posts are scheduled to go out.
+You can edit or move them to different days, too.

 Write messages to other team members within the platform to collaborate and communicate on posts or responses.
-All messages are stored making it good for accountability.
+All messages are stored for accountability.

 Other team members can be given access to KPI metrics and reports for each channel.
 No more fighting over who will produce a social media report.
 Now it’s all done for you and accessible at the touch of a button.